jeremyblackowiak/crispy-octo-sniffle/README.md

    - Access keys for a "CI" AWS user with wide permissions (#TODO: Add policy needed)
 - A *nix machine with Docker for Desktop or Rancher installed, if running locally
 - Github Actions enabled on the Github repo
+- ASDF installed.
+Follow the instructions on the [ASDF GitHub page](https://github.com/asdf-vm/asdf) to install it.

 Follow these steps to set up the project for the first time: